Top of pageSkip to main content

 The Hub is an online portal that helps you find and attend events, browse and join organizations, and showcase your involvement.

 Volunteer Emory partners with over 20 Emory student organizations and more than 50 community partners to provide members of the Emory community with service opportunities ranging from environmental sustainability, to cultural awareness, to support for victims of domestic violence, to animal welfare, and almost anything in between.
-Making an impact in your community happens through the following outreach programs:

-Health, Safety & Well-Being
+Health, Safety, & Well-Being

 Back to top

 Counseling & Psychological Services (CAPS) seeks to create a welcoming environment in which all members of the Emory community feel safe and valued.
-Our goal is to support the academic mission of the university by fostering the intellectual, emotional, social, spiritual, and psychological well-being of Emory students through the provision of various clinical services, community-level interventions, consultation, collaboration with campus partners, advising of student groups, and clinical training.
+Their goal is to support the academic mission of the university by fostering the intellectual, emotional, social, spiritual, and psychological well-being of Emory students through the provision of various clinical services, community-level interventions, consultation, collaboration with campus partners, advising of student groups, and clinical training.

 LiveSafe is a safety app that provides a quick, convenient, and discreet way to communicate directly with Emory University safety officials, enhancing your overall safety and allowing Emory University Police to better protect you.